Cholesterol definition and facts

 - HDL cholesterol is higher in people who are lean, exercise regularly, and do not smoke cigarettes.

-- Estrogen increases a person's HDL cholesterol, which explains why women generally have higher HDL levels than men.
+- Estrogen increases a person's HDL cholesterol, which explains why women generally have higher HDL levels than men do.

 - The combination of low levels of total and LDL cholesterol and high levels of HDL cholesterol is favorable.